doppar/docs/3.x/entity-orm.md

 Using `toSql()` helps you optimize and troubleshoot queries by giving insight into what Doppar is sending to the database under the hood.

 ### find()
-The `find()` method in Eloquent is used to retrieve a single record from the database by its primary key.
+The `find()` method in Entity is used to retrieve a single record from the database by its primary key.
 It offers a quick and efficient way to look up a specific model instance without having to write a full where clause.
 If a matching record is found, an instance of the model is returned; otherwise, null is returned.

 Here’s a basic example:
 ```php
 User::find(1);
 ```
-In this case, Eloquent returns a collection of User instances corresponding to the given IDs. find() is ideal when you know the exact primary key(s) you're looking for and want a concise way to retrieve the corresponding record(s).
+In this case, Entity returns a collection of User instances corresponding to the given IDs. find() is ideal when you know the exact primary key(s) you're looking for and want a concise way to retrieve the corresponding record(s).

 This is the sort version of this query
 ```php